sharukh356/About-Us/README.md

 </head>
 <body>
     <h1>About Us</h1>
     <p><strong>Tic Tac Toe</strong> is a simple and fun puzzle game developed for players of all ages.
-Our goal is to provide a quick and enjoyable gaming experience that can be played casually with friends or against an AI opponent.</p>
+Our goal is to provide a quick and enjoyable gaming experience that can be played casually with friends.</p>

     <h2>Our Mission</h2>
     <p>We aim to create easy-to-use and engaging mobile games that bring back the joy of classic games while adding a modern touch.</p>